American University of Bahrain

+Other partnerships were made with Bahrain's space agency the (NSSA) national space science.
+As well as partnerships with the telecommunications Zain Group in Bahrain.

 Campus

 The university's 75000 m2 campus is located in Bahrain's Southern Governorate, in Riffa.
 It was designed by US-based architects Ayers Saint Gross to accommodate up to 4,000 students and includes a library, four academic buildings each three storeys high, and an auditorium seating 250.
 The built-up area of campus totals 22865 m2; there are 878 parking spaces.

 Accreditation

-AUBH is licensed by the Higher Education Council of the Ministry of Education of Bahrain.
+AUBH is licensed by the Higher Education Council of the Ministry of Education of the kingdom of Bahrain.

-On June 3, 2021, a WSCUC panel reviewed the appropriate eligibility criteria and determined that the institution is eligible to proceed with an Application for Accreditation.
-The university is now seeking accreditation.
+On 3 June 2021, a WSCUC panel reviewed the appropriate eligibility criteria and determined that the institution is eligible to proceed with an Application for Accreditation.
+In March 2023, the university formally gained full WASC accreditation.

 Colleges

 The university offers programs within three colleges: Business and Management, Engineering, and Media & Design.